PWGIS/ArcPy/Library/README.txt

 String also prepends the argument with a time stamp.

 Transcribe
-(STRING, file_path*)
+(STRING, _filepath)
 Function writes the STRING argument out to a text file and console.
 The file name is the name of the program plus the date that it is run.
-The file_path defaults to the directory of the program being run.
+The _filepath defaults to the directory of the program being run.
-Adding a file_path STRING argument will overwrite the defaults
+Adding a _filepath STRING argument will overwrite the defaults

 UpdateFacilityID
 (featurelayer)